 🔥 Use Hotjar to:

-- Review session recordings to see how people interact with your website and identify potential bugs or broken elements in the experience
+Review session recordings to see how people interact with your website and identify potential bugs or broken elements in the experience.
+Hint: you can send events from Google Analytics to Hotjar to help with this.

 #4 When you need buy-in from management, clients, colleagues